Online pornography to be blocked by default, PM announces

 "The coalition government has pledged to prevent abuse of women and girls, so tackling a culture that glorifies abuse is critical for achieving this," she said.

-"The next step is working with experts to ensure careful drafting of the law and proper resourcing to ensure the law is enforced fully."'No safe place'
+"The next step is working with experts to ensure careful drafting of the law and proper resourcing to ensure the law is enforced fully."

 Mr Cameron, who has faced criticism from Labour over cuts to Child Exploitation and Online Protection Centre's funding, insisted the centre's experts and police would be given the powers needed to keep pace with technological changes on the internet.